1924 Auckland Rugby League season: Sixth grade B

 Ellerslie United finished with a 12 win 0 loss season to win the championship.
 They scored 125 points and conceded 33, and were managed by Mr E. Chapman, and J. Poland.
 Ellerslie and Richmond met in the knockout final on September 20 but the result was not reported.
-Ponsonby seemingly withdrew after 2 rounds.
+Ponsonby seemingly withdrew after 2 rounds so have not been included in the standings.
 Manukau withdrew along with all their other sides when they switched to rugby union midseason in protest.